Allchar deposit

-Allchar deposit (alternative spellings Alsar deposit, Alšar deposit or Alshar deposit) is a low-temperature hydrothermal gold–arsenic–antimony–thallium deposit in Kavadarci Municipality of North Macedonia.
+The Allchar deposit (alternative spellings Alsar deposit, Alšar deposit or Alshar deposit) is a low-temperature hydrothermal gold–arsenic–antimony–thallium deposit in Kavadarci Municipality of North Macedonia.
 For some time, the thallium-rich part of the deposit was mined.
-The Crven Dol mine yielded thallium and the ore body still holds estimated amount of 500 t of thallium.
-The mineral lorandite from this ore deposit can be used to determine the solar neutrino flux.
+The Crven Dol mine yielded thallium and the ore body still holds an estimated 500 t of the metal.
+The mineral lorándite from this ore deposit can be used to determine the solar neutrino flux.

 "Mineral collecting at Allchar is only allowed with permission from the University of Skopje.
 The area will be declared a protected site.
 In about 2010, several collectors without this permit were arrested by police."

 Geology

 The deposit is a Carlin–type gold deposit, similar to those found in the Carlin Unconformity, Nevada.

 Mining

-Mining of Arsenic started in the 15th century when the Ottoman Empire ruled this land.
+Mining of arsenic started in the 15th century when the Ottoman Empire ruled this land.

 Crven Dol mine operated in the antimony-poor and arsenic- and thallium-rich layer of the orebody.
 The minerals making most of the orebody are realgar, orpiment, As-bearing pyrite and marcasite.
 The deposit was mined extensively between 1880 and 1908.
 Antimony, arsenic and thallium were produced during that period.